How to highlight rows with weekend days in Excel?

 5. And then click OK > OK to close the dialogs, and the rows which the date is Sundays or Saturdays have been highlighted.
 See screenshot:

 1. If you want to highlight the workdays from Monday to Friday, you can apply this formula =WEEKDAY($C2,2)<6 in step 3.
 (C2 is the started date cell in your data range)

 2. In this data range, the formatting will be changed automatically as you modify or add date records.

 If you have Kutools for Excel installed, you also can apply its Super Filter utility to quickly filter out the weekend days and then shade the relative rows with the color you want.

 |Kutools for Excel, with more than 300 handy functions, makes your jobs more easier.|

 After free installing Kutools for Excel, please do as below:

-1. Select the range you want to filter, click Enterprise > Super Filter to display the Super Filter pane.
+1. Click Kutools Plus > Super Filter to display the Super Filter pane.
 See screenshot:

-2. Then in the Super Filter pane, specify the criteria as you need, in here case, select Week and Does Not Equal to Weekday to filter weekends.
+2. Then in the Super Filter pane, select the range you want to use, you can check Specified checkbox to fix the range, then specify the criteria as you need, in here case, select Week and Does Not Equal to Weekday to filter weekends.
 See screenshot: